LanderVM/Discord-MusicBot/README.md

 If you want to run the bot in a Docker container:

+0. Make sure to also create the .env file and fill it in with the correct values.
+(See above step 2 & 3)
-1. Ensure all optional settings are updated in the `config.js` file.
+1. Ensure all optional settings are updated in the `Discord-MusicBot-5/config.js` file.
 2. Go into the `Discord-MusicBot-5` folder and build and start both the bot and Lavalink using this command:

    ```sh